III- 1 Information Categories and Sensitivity

 The purpose of this standard is to assist Case users (persons assigned with data stewardship, ownership, and custodial duties) with the determination of the baseline security requirements based upon information tier level.
 Each category of information will have an assigned set of baseline numerically increasing tiers of security standards to apply as part of the risk management program in addressing confidentiality, integrity, and availability.

-This policy applies to all Case information.
+This policy applies to all Case Western Reserve University information.
 Many of the security requirements are targeted at networked information technology systems.

 Case uses a 3-tier system to categorize information types and sensitivity.
 Each of the three categories is determined based upon risk to the University in the areas of confidentiality, integrity, and availability of data in support of the University's mission.
 Information (or data) owners are responsible for determining the impact levels of their information and managing risk to such information through the implementation of applicable control tiers.